hhandika/ullar/README.md

 4. Some HPC Clusters offer users limited privileges.
 Workflows that automatically submit >1,000 jobs are often not allowed in those systems.
 5. Forced users to install all the dependencies.
 For instance, a user installing and reinstalling a pipeline, or having different pipelines for different genomic analyses, could end up with multiple SPAdes installed on the same computer.

 We develop ULLAR to solve those problems.
-ULLAR is our baby steps and part of our long-term goals to ensure phylogenomics is accessible to as many evolutionary biologists as possible, regardless of their technical skills and support.
+ULLAR is our baby step toward our long-term goals to ensure phylogenomic analyses are efficient and accessible to as many evolutionary biologists as possible, regardless of their technical skills or support.

 ## Development Status